Solid angles associated to Minkowski reduced bases: The 3-dimensional case

-\begin{theo} If $Q \in \M_n$ has the smallest solid angle $\omega_Q$ then $Q$ must lie on $\partial(\M_n)$, the facets of $\M_n$ arising from the reduction inequalities. \end{theo} \begin{proof} With a quick reference to the explicit reduction conditions for $\M_3$ listed in the introduction, two inequalities in 3a) simply mean that the basis vectors were picked with increasing norms, we call these as \textit{first-type} reduction conditions.
+\begin{theo} If $Q \in \M_n$ has the smallest solid angle $\Omega_Q$, then $Q$ must lie on $\partial(\M_n)$, which is a union of facets of $\M_n$ corresponding to the reduction inequalities. \end{theo} \begin{proof} With a quick reference to the explicit reduction conditions 3a)-3c) for $\M_3$ listed in Section~\ref{background}, the two inequalities in 3a) mean the basis vectors are arranged in increasing norms, we call these as \textit{first-type} reduction conditions.
 The other conditions in 3b) and 3c) are of \textit{second-type}.
-We can actually say something stronger, namely for any vector $v_i$ at least one of the second-type reduction conditions must attain equality which involves some coefficient $q_{ij}$ with $i\neq j$.
-Consider $v_1$ for instance, if all the second-type reduction conditions containing some $q_{1j}$ are strict, change $v_1$ to ${v_1}'$ that lies within the 2-dimensional angle between $v_1$ and $v_2$.
-Then ${v_1}'$ can be taken to have the same length with $v_1$ and the angle between ${v_1}'$ and $v_2$ \textit{slightly} smaller than that between $v_1$ and $v_2$.
-This means $q_{11}$ is kept constant but $q_{1j}$ will be slightly changed and still all the reduction conditions hold as we supposed that they were strict.
-Moreover, ${v_1}'$ is now a positive linear combination of $v_1$ and $v_2$, therefore the cone with ${v_1}'$ instead of $v_1$ is contained inside the original cone and hence has a smaller solid angle measure.
-This would contradict the assumption on $\omega_Q$'s minimality.
+When $Q$ achieves the minimum for $\Omega_Q$, we can actually say something stronger.
+Namely, for any vector $v_i$, at least one of the second-type reduction conditions must attain equality, which involves some coefficient $q_{ij}$ with $i\neq j$.
+Consider $v_1$ for instance, if all the second-type reduction conditions containing some $q_{1j}$ are strict, we can change $v_1$ to ${v_1}'$ that lies within the 2-dimensional angle between $v_1$ and $v_2$.
+We can take ${v_1}'$ to have the same length with $v_1$, and the angle between ${v_1}'$ and $v_2$ slightly smaller than that between $v_1$ and $v_2$.
+This means $q_{11}$ is kept constant but $q_{1j}$ will be slightly changed, and all the reduction conditions still hold.
+Moreover, ${v_1}'$ is now a positive linear combination of $v_1$ and $v_2$, and therefore the cone $K'$ generated by $\{v_{1}', v_{2}, \dots, v_{n}\} $ is contained inside the original cone $K$ generated by $\{v_{1},\dots,v_{n}\}$.
+So $K'$ has a smaller solid angle measure compared to $K$.
+This would contradict the assumption on $\Omega_Q$'s minimality.

 \end{proof}